Hydrocortisone Side Effects: Common and Serious Risks

-Hydrocortisone is a corticosteroid used to treat inflammation and immune responses, but it can cause various side effects.
+Hydrocortisone is a corticosteroid used to treat inflammation and immune responses, but it can cause a range of side effects.

 Common side effects include skin irritation, headaches, fatigue, increased appetite, and mood changes, which are usually mild and manageable.